sitraka-/Sound-Systems/FIRSTSOUND.md

 Finally, the absence of code in the `loop` section of our sketch is due to the nature of our drone creation.
 Since we are solely generating a continuous sound and not currently engaging with our sound engine, there's no need for any additional instructions within this segment.

 ## [WHAT'S NEXT?](CONTROL.md)
-In the next chapter we will see how we can [control the frequency](CONTROL.md) of our waveform as well as filtering its sound.
+In the following section, we'll explore how to manage the [frequency control](CONTROL.md) of our waveform, along with objects for filtering its sound.

 ---